nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

   - Cons: As the current find function only supports searching by name, adding the additional `n/` is unnecessary.

 - Alternative 2 (current chocie): `find KEYWORDS [MORE_KEYWORDS]`
-  - Pros: Allows for faster typing and users do not need to input the unnecessary `n/` tag.
+  - Pros: Allows for faster typing as users do not need to input the unnecessary `n/` tag.
   - Cons: Not immediately clear that the `find` command finds applications by name.
   This will have to be explained in the user guide.

-#### Notes

-1. The search is case-insensitive, e.g. `find JOHN` will return both john and John.
-2. The order of the keywords does not matter. e.g. `find Alice Tan` will match Tan Alice.
-3. Only the applicant name is searched.
-4. Any applicant whose name contains the sequence of characters given as the keyword will be given as a result. e.g. Ed will match both Edward and Ed.
-   Applicants matching at least one keyword will be returned (i.e. OR search). e.g. `find Ben Bobby` will return Ben Yang, Bobby Chin.

 --------------------------------------------------------------------------------------------------------------------